jovotech/jovo-framework/docs/07_advanced/README.md

 }
 ```

-For the `dev` stage, it automatically grabs the user's Jovo Webhook url by using the placeholder `${JOVO_WEBHOOK_URL}`.
+For the local development, it automatically grabs the user's Jovo Webhook url by using the placeholder `${JOVO_WEBHOOK_URL}`.
 For the `alexaSkill` object, there is no need to specify the `ask-profile`, as the `default` is used.

-For the `test` stage, an AWS Lambda ARN is used as `endpoint`.
+For the `dev` stage, an AWS Lambda ARN is used as `endpoint`.
 Additionally to a different `skillId`, the `company` profile is used for deployment to the Amazon Developer Portal.
-Also, this stage specifies a new `db` config that differs from the default FileDB.
+Also, this stage specifies a new `db` config that differs from the default FileDB and uses a table name referenced in the environment variables in Lambda: `${process.env.TABLE_NAME}`.

 ## Plugins